fortunejs/fortune/README.md

 This yields an *ad hoc* JSON over HTTP API, as well as a HTML interface for humans.
 There are also serializers for [Micro API](https://github.com/fortunejs/fortune-micro-api) (JSON-LD) and [JSON API](https://github.com/fortunejs/fortune-json-api).

-Fortune.js implements a [wire protocol](http://fortune.js.org/api/#fortune.net-ws) based on [WebSocket](https://developer.mozilla.org/docs/Web/API/WebSockets_API) and [MessagePack](http://msgpack.org), which is useful for real-time applications.
+Fortune.js implements its own [wire protocol](http://fortune.js.org/api/#fortune.net-ws) based on [WebSocket](https://developer.mozilla.org/docs/Web/API/WebSockets_API) and [MessagePack](http://msgpack.org), which is useful for real-time applications.

 See the [plugins page](http://fortune.js.org/plugins/) for more details.

 ## Transform Functions

-Transform functions isolate business logic, and are what makes the interface reusable across different protocols.
+Transform functions isolate business logic, and are part of what makes the interface reusable across different protocols.
 An input and output transform function may be defined per record type.
 Transform functions accept at least two arguments, the `context` object, the `record`, and optionally the `update` object for an `update` request.
 The method of an input transform may be any method except `find`, and an output transform may be applied on all methods.

 The return value of an input transform function determines what gets persisted, and it is safe to mutate any of its arguments.
 It may return either the value or a Promise, or throw an error.
 The returned or resolved value must be the record if it's a create request, the update if it's an update request, or anything (or simply `null`) if it's a delete request.
 For example, an input transform function for a record may look like this: